euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Does not support join operations, inequality filtering on multiple properties, or filtering on data based on results of a subquery
 - Instead of table the concept is a Kind

+**Transactions**
+- Atomic (all applied or none)
+- Max duration: 60s
+- Idle expiration 10s after 30s
+- Can fail when
+	- Too many concurrent modifications are attempted

 **Naming conventions**
 - Use UTF-8 characters for
 	- Namespace names